 One of the practical ways in which we are working to make engineering more inclusive is through our Graduate Engineering Engagement Programme GEEP.
 This is our award-winning programme run in partnership with engineering employers, which aims to increase the transition of engineering graduates from diverse backgrounds into engineering employment.

-We also work with the Association for Black and Minority Ethnic Engineers (AFBE-UK) and the Women’s Engineering Society (WES), who support GEEP recruitment by providing insightful speakers, mentors and much more.
+The programme is a collaboration across industry with over 300 volunteers from more than 50 companies taking part since 2015.
+In recent years, we have worked in partnership with The Windsor Fellowship to deliver the programme and with the Association for Black and Minority Ethnic Engineers (AFBE-UK) and the Women’s Engineering Society (WES), who support GEEP recruitment by providing insightful speakers, mentors and much more.